 Take a moment to think about how old this is.
-America was not yet discovered, there was no christianity or islam.
-Rome and Athens were not founded yet, even the piramids in Egypt were not yet built when this tree was already growing and was facing all weather.
+America was not yet discovered, there was no Christianity or Islam.
+Rome and Athens were not founded yet, even the pyramids in Egypt were not yet built when this tree was already growing and was facing all weather.

 Then the Western men comes and cuts them down.
 Such a lack of respect, that's just beyond my comprehension.